beeeeez/ptclinic/README.md

 ### Patient Information Form
 - [x] Get working functionality to Update for patient information
 - [x] Add patient status when new patient is added
+- Add button to make Caregiver name / 1st phone number the same as the Emergency Contact

 ### Patient Goals
 - [x] PT Goals pull last updated goals